The Ultimate List of Indianapolis Area Fall Festivals and Events

 Historic Irvington Halloween Festival

-October 29
+October 21-28

 Greenwood’s Halloween Parade

-All ages are welcome for this new Halloween parade through downtown Greenwood, kicking off at 5 pm.
+All ages are welcome for this Halloween parade through downtown Greenwood, kicking off at 5 pm.
 Come in your costumes and line the street along the route for a parade of trick-or-treating.

 Boo Bash

-From 10 am-1 pm, the Nickel Plate District Amphitheater will be hosting Fisher’s Boo Bash with more than 60 local vendors offering safe trick-or-treating around the Fishers Municipal Complex.
+From 4-7 pm, the Nickel Plate District Amphitheater will be hosting Fisher’s Boo Bash with more than 60 local vendors offering safe trick-or-treating around the Fishers Municipal Complex.
 Teal Pumpkin Project booths will provide non-food items for children with food allergies and special needs.
 Families can also enjoy food, drink, and treat trucks, games, and more.
 Costumes are strongly encouraged!

-Trail or Treat
+Trail & Treat

 Williams Park in Brownsburg will be hosting a free trick-or-treating event from 5-7 pm.